-Proposals must be original and written by the applicant.
-The research must be conducted during the research period for which they are funded, under the guidance of a NSHE faculty.
+Proposals must be original and written by the scholarship applicant.
+The research must be conducted during the 2015-2016 academic year under the guidance of a NSHE faculty.
 Scholarships will provide \$4,000 per student awardee and \$750 to the faculty mentor overseeing the project to cover research expenses.
-Students are urged to carefully read the following guidance and supporting documents.
+Changes have been made regarding the eligibility and application process this year, so students are urged to carefully read the guidance provided below.
 Applications that do not follow the instructions provided will not be considered.